 - They’re open

 From its open floor plans to its culture of constant feedback, Facebook values workers who embrace transparency and collaboration.
 "Openness and transparency, building community, collaborating; it’s all part of the way we work together," Goler said.

 - They build social value

 Goler explained that Facebook is a ‘strengths-based organization.’
-The term, borrowed from management consultant and author Marcus Buckingham, refers to a company that builds upon individuals' talents rather than trying to strengthen their weaknesses.
+The term, coined by management consultant and author Marcus Buckingham, refers to a company that builds upon individuals' talents rather than trying to strengthen their weaknesses.
 This allows employees to produce meaningful work.
 At Facebook, this approach reinforces Zuckerberg's mission to provide people across the world the opportunity to express themselves online.
 "Most people who work at Facebook would tell you that what is most important to them is being in a role that has real impact, and being part of something that is bigger in the world," Goler said.